brotherhoodMonk/gyan/rct.md

 You can access the state stored, update the state, and register or unregister listeners via helper methods.

-Redux makes the state predictable.
-In Redux, the state is always predictable.
-If the same state and action are passed to a reducer, the same result is always produced as reducers are pure functions.
  The state is also immutable and is never changed.
 This makes it possible to implement arduous tasks like infinite undo and redo.
   It is also possible to implement time travel that is, the ability to move back and forth among the previous states and view the results in real-time. uses/advantages

+  advantages-

 Maintainability.

 Redux is strict about how code should be organized so it makes it easier for someone with knowledge of Redux to understand the structure of any Redux application.
 This generally makes it easier to maintain.